Stratégies de négociation efficaces pour l'achat ou la vente d'une entreprise

 Emotion management techniques

 Emotion management techniques include taking breaks when tensions rise, maintaining a professional and courteous tone, and acknowledging the other party's concerns.
-Use techniques like deep breathing to stay calm, take pauses to think, or even use mediators to help defuse tense situations.
+Using techniques like deep breathing to stay calm, taking breaks to reflect, or even using mediators to help defuse tense situations.

 Conclusion of the negotiation